-(c) Minimum income threshold amount (MITA)
+(d) Minimum income threshold amount (MITA)

-- (i) The MITA has been achieved if the employee can establish that in any consecutive 12-month period in the 3 years immediately preceding entering into the commission-only agreement, the employee received a total gross salary of at least \$57,948.801 (including any commission or bonus payments) but excluding expense-related allowances, statutory superannuation and any non-monetary benefits.
-The minimum income threshold amount will be increased on 1 July each year by the same percentage or monetary increase (calculated as an annual amount) awarded by the Fair Work Commission in its National Wage Review decision based on the Property Sales Representative award classification. - (ii) The type of documents that an employer may rely upon to establish that the MITA is satisfied, may include but be not limited to the following: - (1) Individual Payment Summary; - (2) Pay Slips; and/or - (3) Commission statement records or other sales records. - (iii) The employer must be satisfied on reasonable grounds that the employee has established that he or she has achieved the MITA within the prescribed time period. - (iv) At the request of the employer, the employee will provide the employer with a statutory declaration which declares the accuracy and legitimacy of any documentation provided by the employee under sub-clause (ii) above.
+(i) For the purpose of entering into commission only employment, the MITA has been achieved if the employee can establish that in any consecutive 12-month period in the 3 years immediately preceding entering into the commission-only agreement, the employee received a salary (including any commission or bonus payments) at least equal to 125% of the employee's classification rate as specified in clause 8 of this

+Award, calculated as an annual amount, excluding statutory superannuation.

+- (ii) The type of documents that an employer may rely upon to establish that the MITA is satisfied, include but are not limited to: - Individual Payment Summary; - Pay Slips; and/or - Commission statement records or other sales records. - (iii) The employer must be satisfied on reasonable grounds that the employee has established that he or she has achieved the MITA within the prescribed time period. - (iv) At the request of the employer, the employee will provide the employer with a statutory declaration which declares the accuracy and legitimacy of any documentation provided by the employee under sub-clause (ii) above. - (e) The following clauses of this award do not apply to a commission-only employee: - (i) clause 5.3(b)-Payment for part-time employment; - (ii) clause 5.4-Casual employees - (iii) clause 8-Minimum wages; - (iv) clause 9.1-Payment by wages with commission, bonus or incentive payments - (v) clause 10.2 to 10.7-Allowances; and - (vi) clause 12.1 and 12.2-Overtime.
-Item 13 RRESSA Application (RRESSA's application includes insertion of the \$57,948.80 figure in sub-paragraph (c)(i) above and the insertion of the following note after sub-paragraph (c)(iv)).

-Note: for the purpose of sub paragraph (i) above, the "total gross income" is calculated as 160% of the annualised minimum award wage for an adult Property Sales Representative prescribed in clause 8 of the award.

-- (d) The following clauses of this award do not apply to a commission-only employee: - (i) clause 5.3(b)-Payment for part-time employment; - (ii) clause 8-Minimum wages; - (iii) clause 9.1-Payment by wages with commission, bonus or incentive payments

-&lt;sup>1 As per the case management hearing of 20 May 2016, REEFWA contends that the total gross salary figure should remain as per the current Award provision "an amount at least equal to 110% of the employee's wage specified in clause 8, calculated as an annual amount, based on the minimum weekly wage for the employee's classification."
-REEFWA proposed to submit that it is for those that seek the variation to satisfy the Fair Work Commission that the variation is appropriate.

-- (iv) clause 10.2 to 10.7-Allowances; and - (v) clause 12.1 and 12.2-Overtime.

-(e) Minimum commission-only rate
+(f) Minimum commission-only rate

-- (i) The minimum commission-only rate is calculated as 35% of the employer's net commission. - (ii) Subject to clauses 9.7(e)(iii) and (iv), a commission-only employee is always entitled to at least the minimum commission-only rate for each sales or commercial leasing transaction for which the employee was responsible. - (iii) In the situation where: - two or more employees are separately responsible for different components of a sales or commercial leasing transaction; and - the employee portion of the employer's net commission is to be split amongst the employees according to the component(s) for which the particular employee was responsible, any commission-only employee responsible for one or more component(s) is entitled to at least the minimum commission-only rate proportionate to the value of each component.
+- (i) The minimum commission-only rate is calculated as 31.5% of the employer's gross commission as defined in Schedule G-Definitions. - (ii) Subject to clauses 9.7(f)(iii) and (iv), a commission-only employee is always entitled to at least the minimum commission-only rate for each sales or commercial leasing transaction for which the employee was responsible. - (iii) In the situation where: - two or more employees are separately responsible for different components of a sales or commercial leasing transaction; and - the employee portion of the employer's net commission is to be split amongst the employees according to the component(s) for which the particular employee was responsible, any commission-only employee responsible for one or more component(s) is entitled to at least the minimum commission-only rate proportionate to the value of each component.

-- (iv) With respect to clause 9.7(e)(iii), component(s) may include, but are not limited to: - commercial leasing of a property; - listing a property or business; - managing the listing of a property or business; - selling a property or business; and/or - nurturing a legally-enforceable contract to completion, - (v) The proportionate value of each component will be as agreed in writing between the employer and the employee. - (f) Where it is agreed that an employee will also be entitled to a portion of the commission paid to the employer greater than the minimum commission-only rate prescribed in clause 9.7(e) then any method of calculation, or any formula for calculating what amount of commission will be payable to the employee in excess of the minimum commission-only rate, must be evidenced in a written agreement between the employer and the employee.
+- (iv) With respect to clause 9.7(f)(iii), component(s) may include, but are not limited to: - commercial leasing of a property; - listing a property or business; - managing the listing of a property or business; - selling a property or business; and/or - nurturing a legally-enforceable contract to completion, - (v) The proportionate value of each component will be as agreed in writing between the employer and the employee. - (g) Where it is agreed that an employee will also be entitled to a portion of the commission paid to the employer greater than the minimum commission-only rate prescribed in clause 9.7(f) then any method of calculation, or any formula for calculating what amount of commission will be payable to the employee in excess of the minimum commission-only rate, must be evidenced in a written agreement between the employer and the employee.